 Orange now boasts the largest commercial district in the state, with a broad selection of retail stores and restaurants along Boston Post Road that provide a strong tax base for the town.
 With thoughtful zoning and an emphasis on the preservation of public open space, the town has worked to maintain its rural lifestyle and farming roots and is home to more than 10 working farms.

-There is a mix of mid-century housing and newer developments, as well as some assisted-living communities.
+There is a mix of mid-century housing and newer developments, as well as some assisted-living communities, making it an ideal destination for many who are looking for Orange Ct. real estate.
 Orange has developed into an open, well-planned residential community that retains its New England simplicity.

 Orange, CT Schools & Education

 There are four public k-6 elementary schools in the town, geographically disbursed.
 Seventh and eighth graders attend Amity Regional Middle School.
 Amity Senior High School in Woodbridge hosts approximately 1,500 students from the towns of Woodbridge, Orange and Bethany.
 It is consistently rated one of the top schools in the state, and is competitive with many private high schools.
 There is a Hebrew Academy in town, and Hopkins School in New Haven is within a few miles.

 The Commute Getting Around

 Located a mere 5 miles from New Haven’s Yale Bowl, Orange is easily reached by both I-95 and the Merritt Parkway as well as the Route 34 corridor and Route 1.
 Although it is close to both the West Haven and Milford train stations, there is a planned stop on Metro-North to be built near Yale’s West Campus to serve the many Orange residents who work in New Haven.
 Anyone who's looking for Orange Ct. real estate will have an easy time getting around the area.